-Rob Eastaway is a Maths Magician and Mind-reader.
+Maths Magician Rob Eastaway is renowned for his interactive and entertaining maths talks for every age group from primary school children to secondary school teenagers and adults.
 He is famous for his engaging books about everyday maths which include the bestselling “Why do Buses Come in Threes?” and “Maths for Mums and Dads”.
 He also appears regularly on radio – everything from the Today programme on Radio 4 to the Christian O’Connell Breakfast show on Absolute Radio – where he explains the maths of everyday life.
-He is renowned for his interactive and entertaining maths talks for every age group from primary school children to secondary school teenagers and adults.

 While his talks on maths, magic and mind-reading are particularly popular, he has a range of talks suitable for all audiences.
 These include talks about the Hidden Maths of Sport, Maths and Psychology, and he even has a show that he performed at the Edinburgh Fringe called Ten Ways to win a Maths bet in the Pub.